danasevcik/fork-and-clone-flatiron/README.md

 👋👋👋 and WELCOME to Flatiron!

-Some instructions as you're working through the labs and you're getting used to the terminal/text editor environment!
+Below are the instructions on how to fork and clone a lab.
+Reference this document as you're getting used to the terminal/text editor environment!

 So you've come to a lab in learn - woohoo!